ZiHAO-LI-cmd/ZiHAO-LI-cmd/README.md

 I received my Master’s degree in Data Science from the [University of Helsinki](https://www.helsinki.fi/en) and my Bachelor's degree in Computer Science from [Northeastern University, China](https://www.neu.edu.cn/).

 I am interested in Multilingual NLP, Large Language Model, and Machine Translation.
-My current research focuses on expanding the multilingual capabilities of LLM, especially in low-resource languages.
+My current research focuses on expanding the multilingual capabilities of LLM.